-In the current year, and subsequent to the balance sheet date, the business has undergone a significant organisational restructure, with over 20 management roles removed.
+Throughout 2024 the business undertook a significant organisational restructure with several management roles removed.
 This has resulted in streamlined reporting lines on a much lower cost base.
 The new executive and senior management team having the capability and expertise to deliver the new strategy.